thinkle-iacs/think-js/way_of_the_program.md

 The details look different in different languages, but a few basic instructions appear in just about every language:

-input
+---
+**input**

-:    Get data from the keyboard, a file, or some other device.
+Get data from the keyboard, a file, or some other device.

-output
+---
+**output**

-:    Display data on the screen or send data to a file or other device.
+Display data on the screen or send data to a file or other device.

-math
+---
+**math**

-:    Perform basic mathematical operations like addition and multiplication.
+Perform basic mathematical operations like addition and multiplication.

-conditional execution
+---
+**conditional execution**

-:    Check for certain conditions and execute the appropriate sequence of
+Check for certain conditions and execute the appropriate sequence of
     statements.

-repetition
+---
+**repetition**

-:    Perform some action repeatedly, usually with some variation.
+Perform some action repeatedly, usually with some variation.

 Believe it or not, that's pretty much all there is to it.
 Every program you've ever used, no matter how complicated, is made up of instructions that look more